Sea Devils (1953 film)

-Sea Devils is a 1953 colour British–American historical adventure film, directed by Raoul Walsh and starring Rock Hudson, Yvonne De Carlo, and Maxwell Reed.
-The story is based on Victor Hugo's novel Toilers of the Sea which was the working title of the film.
+Sea Devils is a 1953 historical adventure film directed by Raoul Walsh and starring Rock Hudson, Yvonne De Carlo, and Maxwell Reed.
+The story is based on Victor Hugo's novel Toilers of the Sea, which was the working title of the film.
 The scenes at sea were shot around the Channel Islands, and much of the rest of the film was shot on location in those islands as well.